syncd010/AoC2023/README.md

 Part two is a big system of equations: equating the rock movement equation to the movement equations of 3 stones, we obtain 9 equations with 9 unknowns (x, y, x, vx, vy, vz, t1, t2, t3).
 This system can be solved by hand but it's a lot of work and error prone, better to use a tool.
 I just plugged the equations into Wolfram Alpha and got the result.

 ## [Day 25](https://adventofcode.com/2023/day/25)
+And that's a wrap, with a graph theory problem.
+I'm no expert on graph theory, but it looks like a minimum cut problem, severely constrained, so i used [Karger's algorithm](https://en.wikipedia.org/wiki/Karger%27s_algorithm) to get the answer.
+For now it's extremely inefficient, will improve it later.